 Saving the Daly West Headframe

 In conjunction with the Empire Pass Master Owners Association, Park City Municipal and Deer Valley Resort, we embarked on a project to raise the Daly West Headframe which collapsed in 2015 due to shaft subsidence and place it on a new concrete pad.
-With the use of the two largest cranes in Utah, the 80,000 lb. structure will be raised in June 2022 and will proudly stand again near the Montage and Empire Lift at Deer Valley Resort.
+With the use of the two largest cranes in Utah, the 80,000 lb. structure was raised on July 1, 2022 and proudly stands again near the Montage and Empire Lift at Deer Valley Resort.